GoogleCloudPlatform/cluster-toolkit/examples/README.md

 This blueprint provisions an [A2 series VM with NVIDIA A100 GPU accelerator][a2] and compiles [qsim], a [Google Quantum AI][gqai]-developed tool that simulates quantum circuits using CPUs and GPUs.
-The installation of qsim, the CUDA Toolkit, and the [cuQuantum SDK][cqsdk] is fully automated but takes a significant time (approx. 20 minutes).
+The installation of qsim, the [CUDA Toolkit][cudatk], and the [cuQuantum SDK][cqsdk] is fully automated but takes a significant time (approx. 20 minutes).
 Once complete, a qsim example can be run by connecting to the VM by SSH and running